 One of the leading causes of obstructive sleep apnea is a narrow, compromised airway.

 The Vivos System works to correct problems in the airway.

-Correcting problems in the airway will eliminate many health concerns and restore a life full of energy, optimism and joy.
-The Vivos System is a non-evasive, virtually pain-free approach.
+Correcting problems in the airway may eliminate many health concerns and restore a life full of energy, optimism and joy.
+The Vivos System is a non-evasive, usually pain-free approach.
 Of course, treatment outcomes vary and depend on a number of factors.

 Find out now if you or your loved one is a good candidate for the Vivos System.